The Best Ergonomic Mice for Small Hands

 Best for Travel & Productivity

 Not everyone wants a vertical mouse.
-The Razer Pro Click Mini is a traditional horizontal mouse with a highly refined ergonomic arch designed specifically for small hands and fingertip grips.
+The Razer Pro Click Mini is a traditional horizontal mouse with a highly refined ergonomic arch molded specifically for small hands and fingertip grips.
 Measuring just 3.94 inches in length and weighing 88 grams with a battery, it is incredibly agile.
 We love the tactile, silent mechanical switches that provide distinct feedback without annoying your coworkers.
 The scroll wheel offers a four-way tilt function, which is rare on a chassis this compact, allowing for easy horizontal scrolling through wide spreadsheets.
 It supports both Bluetooth and 2.4GHz wireless connections.

 Because it retains a horizontal profile, it will not fix severe pronation issues like a true vertical mouse.
 It does, however, reduce the finger strain associated with stretching over standard travel mice.
 The ability to pair with up to four devices simultaneously makes it a powerhouse for multi-device workflows.
 If you need a pocket-sized ergonomic option for working at coffee shops or airplane trays, this is the definitive pick.